 Exposure to sulfur dioxide and carbon dioxide will also accelerate the corrosive process.

-With special care, depending on the weather conditions, you can prevent them from rusting but in the event that rust appears over time, you can use homemade methods to make them look like new.
+Depending on the weather conditions, you can prevent them from rusting with special care, but if rust appears over time, you can use homemade methods to make them look new.

 Still, keep in mind that not all gym equipment can be outside, as is the case with treadmills due to its motor.